Simple Deterministic Approximation for Submodular Multiple Knapsack Problem: Introduction

-By introducing a monotone submodular objective function, SMKP falls into the field of submodular function maximization, which captures many fundamental problems in combinatorial optimization, such as maximum coverage problem, maximum cut problem, submodular welfare problem \cite{Vondrak08}, influence maximization \cite{KempeKT03}, etc. The research of submodular maximization lasts for more than forty years.
-As early as in 1978, a simple greedy algorithm was proposed which yields a $(1 - 1 /e)$-approximation for maximizing a monotone submodular function when subject to a cardinality constraint \cite{NemhauserWF78}, and a $1 / 2$ approximation when subject to a matroid constraint \cite{FisherNW78}.
-On the other hand, even for the cardinality constraint, submodular maximization problems can not be approximated within a ratio better than $1 - 1 / e$ \cite{NemhauserW78}.
-Since then, it remained a central open question in this field whether the problem admits a $(1 - 1 / e)$-approximation when subject to a matroid constraint.
-Until 2008, a groundbreaking work \cite{Vondrak08} answered this question affirmatively by proposing the so-called \emph{continuous greedy} technique.
-Since then, plenty of tight or well-performing approximation algorithms have been devised to maximize (monotone or non-monotone) submodular functions over a variety of constraints \cite{BuchbinderF16, BuchbinderFNS12, BuchbinderFNS14, EneN16, FeldmanNS11, FilmusW12, GharanV11, LeeMNS09, LeeSV10, VondrakCZ11}.
-In SMKP, this technique also shows great power.
-Recently, Fairstein et al.~\cite{FairsteinKNRS20} presented an almost tight $(1-1/e-\epsilon)$-approximation randomized algorithm for SMKP.
-Their algorithm combines the continuous greedy technique and approximation schemes for packing problems adapted from \cite{VegaL81}.
+Submodular functions capture the effect of diminishing returns in the economy and generalize many well-known functions such as coverage functions, cut functions, matroid rank functions, and log determinants.
+By introducing a submodular objective, SMKP falls in the field of submodular maximization, which studies maximization problems with submodular objectives, including maximum coverage problem, maximum cut problem, submodular welfare problem \cite{Vondrak08}, influence maximization \cite{KempeKT03}.
+The study of submodular maximization has lasted for more than forty years.
+As early as 1978, it was shown that for monotone submodular maximization, a greedy algorithm achieves a $(1 - e^{-1})$-approximation under the cardinality constraint \cite{NemhauserWF78} and a $1 / 2$ approximation under the matroid constraint \cite{FisherNW78}.
+On the other hand, even for the cardinality constraint, the problem does not admit an approximation ratio better than $1 - e^{-1}$ \cite{NemhauserW78}.
+It was a longstanding open question whether the problem admits a $(1 - e^{-1})$-approximation under the matroid constraint.
+In 2008, Vondr{\'{a}}k \cite{Vondrak08} made a big breakthrough and answered this question affirmatively by proposing the so-called \emph{continuous greedy} algorithm.
+Since then, plenty of optimal or well-performed approximation algorithms have been proposed for submodular maximization over a variety of constraints \cite{BuchbinderF16, BuchbinderFNS12, BuchbinderFNS14, EneN16, FeldmanNS11, FilmusW12, GharanV11, LeeMNS09, LeeSV10, VondrakCZ11}.